 The microphone has a satisfactory recording quality.
 Your voice is full-bodied and understandable, though a bit unnatural.

-The microphone has a mediocre noise handling performance.
-It struggles to separate your voice from background noises, even in moderately noisy environments.
+The microphone has a disappointing noise handling performance.
+It has a hard time separating your voice from background noises, even in moderately noisy environments.

 The Creative Outlier Air V2 have a very good battery performance.
 We measured continuous battery life of over 10 hours, though the manufacturer advertises a 12-hour continuous battery life.
 The portable charging case offers around two extra charges for when you're on-the-go, and there's even an auto-off timer to help preserve battery life.